-I am currently in the midst of fieldwork, undertaking a global/multi-sited ethnography of this global circuitry (or ‘field’) of urban policy knowledge within, but also across, the porous spatial categories of North and South.
+I have just completed twenty months of fieldwork (July 2018-April 2020), undertaking a global/multi-sited ethnography of this global circuitry (or ‘field’) of urban policy knowledge within, but also across, the porous relational categories of North and South.
 Methodologically, I approach cities not as singular, bounded field-sites, but instead as differentiated, situated ethnographic vantage points from which to understand this global field of power.
 In practice, so far this has entailed undertaking full-time internships and work attachments in para-statal urban policy organizations in London and Singapore, combined with attending conferences and doing interviews in cities such as Detroit, Munich, Philadelphia, D.C., New York City, Los Angeles, Toronto, and Penang.

 I use this website mainly as a digital repository both to catalog media I find interesting, and to store photographs of the whimsies of urban landscapes I encounter while walking through cities.